 The SAR approach is divided into three stages: pre-processing, lake water classification and labelling and results generation.
-The lake water classification-labelling stage is
+The lake water classification-labelling stage is considered the core of the methodology.
 Figure 1 shows the processing chain as a block diagram.
 Some of the processing stages currently have two branches, where alternative and complementary methods are being evaluated to ultimately optimize the retrieval in a unified scheme.
 More information on the candidate algorithms and how selection takes place is provided in the PVASR-ADP document, whereas the PVP details the validation approach to either methodology.
 For the time being, and to illustrate the complementarity of the methodologies, we describe the processing chain as one entity, to help identify common steps that can be shared or interchanged in future.

-The steps corresponding to each block are described in the following.
+The steps corresponding to each block are described in the following sections.